Hassan-Ibrahim-1/astar/README.md

 ![alt text](https://github.com/Hassan-Ibrahim-1/astar/blob/master/examples/demo.png)

-## Build
+## Build instructions
-First cd into dependencies/assimp and follow the Build.md to build assimp

-Go back into the project directory and then just run make or make run

-Should hopefully just build on an M-series mac
+Make sure you have zig 0.14, assimp, glfw, glm and libjpeg installed on your system and then run `zig build run`